Opencast-Moodle/documentation/docs/block/backup_restore_workflows.md

 If you want to create your own workflow, here are the descriptions of the general restore process:

 In the restore process, we first create a new opencast series for the new course.
 Afterwards, for each event UID of the backup a 'duplicate' workflow is started, while the new series UID is given as a configuration parameter to the start workflow call.
-The variable, used to store the series ID, is 'seriesID'.
+The variable, used to store the series ID, is 'seriesId'.
 In our workflow definition example from above, the first workflow *lms-automated-duplicate* will duplicate the event and will start a new workflow for the new event.
 This second workflow *lms-publish-duplicate* then assigns the series of the new course to the new event.

 In order to be able to select your duplicate workflow within Moodle, you need to assign the *'api'* tag to it, since the viable duplicate workflows are filtered by that.